-Admission: Master of Arts in Marriage & Family Therapy
+Admission: MMFT and MA in Marriage and Family Therapy

-4. Mail official college transcripts (sealed, unopened copies or via a direct electronic transcript system).
-Admission requires a regionally or nationally accredited bachelor’s degree with at least a 2.7 for admission in good standing.
-Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the master’s level degree work.
+2. Send official college transcripts (mailed as sealed, unopened copies or sent via a direct electronic transcript system).
+A regionally or nationally accredited bachelor’s degree with at least a 2.7 GPA is required for admission in good standing.
+Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the master’s-level degree work.
 Please note: students without three credit hours in Statistics (this can be MATH 201) on their undergraduate transcript will be required to complete it upon admission to the program.

-• Contact information for 2 recommenders (login required).
-As a part of the application process, we require contact information from two professional sources (i.e., not family/friends).
-These individuals should be qualified to address the applicant’s ability to complete graduate-level coursework, their disposition and ability to become a counselor, and their maturity, motivation, and ethics.
-Some examples of individuals that may be suitable include professors, employers, or leaders in an organization where the applicant volunteers.
-Please note: This contact information must be less than 1 year old.
+3. Submit contact information for 2 recommenders (login required).
+As a part of the application process, we require contact information from two professional sources (i.e., not family/friends but individuals who have supervisory or evaluative knowledge of your work, volunteer, church, or academic experience).
+These individuals should be qualified to address the applicant’s ability to complete graduate level coursework, their disposition and ability to become a counselor, and their maturity, motivation, and ethics.

 • Please describe in 200-250 words why you desire to become a counselor and indicate the type of counselor certification you plan to seek after graduation.